One Pot Tuscan Farro Soup with White Beans and Kale

 You’ll need a few simple ingredients for this recipe:

-• Bacon is used to provide some savory umami flavors (omit if you are vegetarian or vegan).
+• Bacon or sausage is used to provide some savory umami flavors (omit if you are vegetarian or vegan).

 • Farro is a chewy grain that gives the soup some bite.